HomeBlogThe Global IIoT Market Continues Unparalleled Growth

 Industrial IoT and factory automation form the building blocks of intelligent factories, and smart metering systems must be reliable when it comes to battery life.
 Since these devices perform computing operations at the edge, they need to ensure their processors can perform these tasks on a low electrical charge.

 Ultra-low-power wireless SoCs from Ambiq® are at the core of millions of connected sensors that enable critical IIoT technologies in key industrial sectors.
-Built on our patented Subthreshold Power Optimized Technology (SPOT®) platform, Ambiq’s products reduce the total system power consumption on the order of nanoamps for all battery-powered endpoint devices.
+Built on our patented Subthreshold Power Optimized Technology (SPOT®) platform, Ambiq’s products reduce the total system power consumption on the order of nanoamps for all battery-powered edge devices.

-Simply put, our solutions enable endpoint intelligence everywhere.
+Simply put, our solutions enable edge intelligence everywhere.